softwarenerd/Stately/README.md

 At this time, Stately cannot be used with Objective-C projects.
 I decided that it makes the most sense to share Stately as a pure Swift framework.
 If it becomes clear that Objective-C compatibility is needed, I will add it.

+### Notes

+- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class uses a Grand Central Dispatch (GCD) [Serial Dispatch Queue](https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html) for all operations, thus, it is fully thread-safe.
+- A `StateEntryAction` will always be called *off* the main UI thread by the `StateMachine` Serial Dispatch Queue.
+Thus, to update UI, you will need to use `DispatchQueue.main`.
+For example:
+    ```Swift
+    state = try State(name: "State") { [weak self] (object: AnyObject?) -> StateChange? in
+        // Update UI.
+        DispatchQueue.main.async {
+            // ...
+        }

+        // Return, leaving state unchanged.
+        return nil
+    }
+    ```
+- Stately's [`StateMachine`](https://github.com/softwarenerd/Stately/blob/master/Stately/Code/StateMachine.swift) class *does not* expose a property or function for determining its current state.
+This is quite intentional.
+If you're using a state machine in such a way that you need to query it for its current state, then you are not using it correctly.
+Thus, in order to promote correct usage, no such affordance was provided.
+Instead of querying a `StateMachine` instance for its current state, use the the `StateEnterAction` of your `State` instances to effect changes, as needed, for the context in which the `StateMachine` is used.
+Examples of this include making asynchronous requests, updating the state of a user interface, changing member variables, and so on.

+each state should be used.

+rely on the StateEnterAction of your State objects to

 ## Quick Links

 - [Getting Started](#getting-started)